 by Gordon M. Hahn

-A popular theory that for the most part works I democratic peace theory, which holds that democracies do not go to war against each other.
+A popular political theory that for the most part works is democratic peace theory, which holds that democracies do not go to war against each other.
 Democracies and authoritarian or totalitarian regimes go to war against each other.
 Authoritarian and/or totalitarian regimes do so as well.
-The United States is undergoing a de-democratization and could become a regime that is more authoritarian than democratic during the Biden-Harris administration’s first term—something similar to what happened in the mid-2000s in Russia under Vladimir Putin.
+The United States is undergoing a de-democratization and could become a regime that is more authoritarian than democratic during the Biden-Harris administration’s first term—as happened in Weimar Germany, Eastern Europe in general during the inter-war period, and with a very weak Russian democracy the mid-2000s under Vladimir Putin.
 Add to this the authoritarian character of Washington’s two main adversaries and you have not a burgeoning democratic peace but a new East-West, not Russia-West ‘new cold war.’

 In the East, Russia is becoming a less soft and more middle-range authoritarian regime.
 Its nearly complete break in relations with the West and a tectonic shift in its civilizational identity from Europe to Eurasia and Asia in response, sharpens the divide and tensions in Eastern Europe/Western Eurasia.
 It has strongly hitched its wagon to rising China, which is becoming the superpower of Eurasia and Asia and a major player in Europe and Africa.
 Sino-Russian military and intelligence cooperation in targeting the West is intensifying, as Washington and Brussels continue to attempt to support anti-regime opposition forces in both countries.
 These factors are driving East-West tensions to a fever pitch.
 Let’s look at these developments in more detail and then tease out some of the main implications and potential risks to international peace and security.